City University of New York: College Discovery and SEEK

-Students at some campuses became increasingly frustrated with the university's and Board of Higher Education's handling of university administration.
+Civil rights and the struggle for open admissions

+Calls for greater access to public higher education from the Black and Puerto Rican communities in New York, especially in Brooklyn, led to the founding of "Community College Number 7 (later Medgar Evers College) in 1966–1967.
+Hostos Community College was also forged through this same form of activism in 1968.
 At Baruch College in 1967, over a thousand students protested the plan to make the college an upper-division school limited to junior, senior, and graduate students.
-At Brooklyn College in 1968, students attempted a sit-in to demand the admission of more black and Puerto Rican students and additional black studies curriculum.
-Students at Hunter College also demanded a Black studies program.
-Members of the SEEK program, which provided academic support for underprepared and underprivileged students, staged a building takeover at Queens College in 1969 to protest the decisions of the program's director, who would later be replaced by a black professor.
-Puerto Rican students at Bronx Community College filed a report with the New York State Division of Human Rights in 1970, contending that the intellectual level of the college was inferior and discriminatory.
-Hunter College was crippled for several days by a protest of 2,000 students who had a list of demands focusing on more student representation in college administration.
-Across CUNY, students boycotted their campuses in 1970 to protest a rise in student fees and other issues, including the proposed (and later implemented) open admissions plan.
+Also in 1967, the Bronx campus of Hunter College was changed to Lehman College and entered as one of CUNY's senior undergraduate colleges.
+The first senior college founded under the CUNY system was York College, established in 1967 in Jamaica, Queens.
+At Brooklyn College in 1968, students attempted a sit-in to demand the admission of more black and Puerto Rican students and additional Black Studies curriculum.
+Students at Hunter College also demanded a Black Studies program.
+Members of the SEEK program, which provided academic support for underprepared and underprivileged students, staged a building takeover at Queens College in 1969 to protest the decisions of the program's director, who would later be replaced by a Black professor.

+In 1969, a group of black and Puerto Rican students occupied City College and demanded the racial integration of CUNY, which at the time had an overwhelmingly white student body.
+The desires of minority students were succinctly detailed in a list of five demands issued by the Committee of Ten, a coalition of black and Puerto Rican students at City College: